SymmetricChaos/ClassicCrypto/README.md

   text must be a string
-  key is whatever kind of key the cipher uses, if it requires multiple keys they must be in a list decode is boolean and sets the function to either encode or decode There are currently no guarantees on what the cipher functions return.
-Most give a string but a few return a list.
-For example the nomenclator cipher returns a list that contains the encoded or decoded text along with a dictionary that serves as the key.
+  key is whatever kind of key the cipher uses, if it requires multiple keys they must be in a list decode is boolean and sets the function to either encode or decode All ciphers will return a string containing either the ciphertext or the decoded text.
+The nomenclator cipher has an alternate mode that returns the dictionary that serves as the internal key.

+Available Ciphers:
+Caesar and Affine ciphers
+Simple Substitution cipher
+Columnar Transport and Double Columnar Transport
+Rail Fence Cipher
+Hill's Matrix Cipher
+Vigenre Cipher
+Affine Vigenere Cipher using an extended 37 letter alphabet Vigenre Autokey Cipher
+Multiple Vigenre Cipher
+Nomenclator cipher

+Available Attacks:
+Kasiski Examination attack on the Vigenere cipher Brute force attack on Columnar Transport
+Brute force attack on Caesar cipher

 This is a hobby project.
-Suggestions for improvements are welcome but I'm prioritizing clarity and explicitness over things like checking for valid inputs.
+Suggestions for improvements are welcome but I'm prioritizing clarity and explicitness over things like speed or checking for valid inputs.